ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 # Elasticsearch data migration using snapshot and restore
 {: #esmigration-elasticsearch-snapshot-restore}

-To migrate your existing Elasticsearch data to a new {{site.data.keyword.databases-for-elasticsearch_full}} deployment, use your own [object storage](https://www.ibm.com/topics/object-storage) and snapshots of your current Elasticsearch database.
-Store those snapshots securely in your preferred {{site.data.keyword.cos_full_notm}}/S3-compatible object storage bucket.
-Then, complete the migration process by restoring those snapshots into a {{site.data.keyword.databases-for-elasticsearch}} deployment.
+Migrate data between two instances of Elasticsearch with the help of Object Storage.
+Using the snapshot and restore method, take snapshots from your source instance, store them in Object Storage, and then restore those snapshots from Object Storage into your target instance.

+This tutorial uses snapshot and restore, {{site.data.keyword.cos_full_notm}} and two instances of {{site.data.keyword.databases-for-elasticsearch}}.
+However, this process is applicable to any S3-compatible object storage solution and any deployment of Elasticsearch.

-We've simplified the migration process by using Terraform and shell scripts.
-Simply follow the prodecure outlined on this page, plugging in the necessary variables as you go.
+We've simplified the process by using [Terraform](https://www.terraform.io/){: external} and shell scripts.
+Simply follow the procedure outlined on this page, plugging in the necessary variables as you go.

 ## Getting Productive
 {: #esmigration-get-productive}